 To own a home is something most people dream about.
 Purchasing your home will likely be the most significant financial undertaking you take on.
 Consequently, the importance of securing such an investment cannot be underestimated.
 Buying a home is a complex process, carrying immense legal ramifications.

 At Shaikh Law, we will take care of all legal matters for such an important event in our clients’ lives.
 We ensure you do not have to worry about any hidden legal issues buried under extensive paperwork.
 Our real estate lawyer in Mississauga provide 100% support to our clients to protect their legal interests in the process of purchasing until our client has become the legal owner of the property.

-Below, we briefly explain the role of our real estate lawyers.
+Below, we briefly explain the role of our real estate lawyer.
 It is what you can expect in the process for buying a house in ontario and when selling a house in Ontario.

 A REVIEW OF THE AGREEMENT OF SALE AND PURCHASE

 Whether you are buying a house in Ontario or selling a house, a review of Agreement of Purchase & Sale is critically important.
 An Agreement of Sale and Purchase, or simply, a contract, is a document which contains all the concerns related to purchasing a home.
 Along with the price of the property, it includes a detailed description of the home to buy and any other conditions included in the process by the seller.
-The contract should thoroughly be analyzed before the buyer signs it, while our lawyers are there to answer any questions you may have.
+The contract should thoroughly be analyzed before the buyer signs it, while our lawyer are there to answer any questions you may have.

 For a resale home, the buyer and seller will usually approach their lawyer after the agreement has been signed.
-If all conditions are satisfied, the lawyers identify the legal issues of the contract, protecting their clients’ interests.
+If all conditions are satisfied, the lawyer identify the legal issues of the contract, protecting their clients’ interests.
 (Is it necessary to put in any advice to approach a lawyer before signing a contract??)